Secret Key Generation Via Localization and Mobility

 and for perfect GLI, we choose

 such that both parameters are strictly increasing functions of the distances. \footnote{A similar model for distance observation noise is used in \cite{Gezici}.
 Since $\phi_e \in [0,\pi]$, the angle observation error variance cannot diverge with distance, and we upper bounded the variance term by $\pi/1.1$.
 To avoid zero error variances at zero distance, we introduce a $0.1$ offset to numerator and denominator of $\gamma$ and $\gamma_{\phi}$, respectively.} We consider node capability parameters $\rho_1=\rho_2=\rho_e=1$, unless stated otherwise.
-The theoretical key rates in Section~\ref{sec:keyrates} converge as $n\to\infty$, therefore they are calculated for large enough $n$, using the forward algorithm procedure described in \begin{techreport} Appendix~\ref{app:forward_alg}. \end{techreport} \begin{journal} our technical report \cite{techreport}. \end{journal}
+The theoretical key rates in Section~\ref{sec:keyrates} converge as $n\to\infty$, therefore they are calculated for large enough $n$, using the forward algorithm procedure.